Rename Folder: “Can’t find the specified file” in Windows 11

 • {A990AE9F-A03B-4e80-94BC-9912D7504104}

-1. Open the Registry Editor by pressing the Win + R keys, typing “regedit” in the Run dialog box, and clicking “OK.”Open Registry Editor
+1. Open the Registry Editor by pressing Win + R, typing “regedit”, and clicking “OK.”Open Registry Editor

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions

-3. Locate the 5 registry keys mentioned above in the FolderDescriptions branch.
-Right-click on each key and select “Delete“.
-Confirm the action by clicking “Yes“.Delete a registry key
+3. Find the 5 keys listed above, right-click each one, and choose “Delete“.
+Confirm by clicking “Yes“.Delete a registry key

 Replace the FolderDescriptions registry key

-1. Open the Registry Editor on the other Windows 11 PC.
+1. Open Registry Editor on the other Windows 11 PC.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions

-3. Right-click on the “FolderDescriptions” key and select “Export.”
-Save the file to a USB drive or any other location.Export Folder Descriptions Registry
+3. Right-click “FolderDescriptions” and pick “Export.”
+Save it somewhere like a USB drive.Export Folder Descriptions Registry

-1. Copy the exported registry key to your Windows 11 PC.
+1. Bring the exported key to your Windows 11 PC.

-2. Double-click the registry file to import it into your registry.Can't find the specified file when renaming
+2. Double-click the registry file to add it to your registry.Can't find the specified file when renaming

 3. Restart your computer.

-Check each registry key within the FolderDescriptions branch
+Look through each registry key in the FolderDescriptions branch

 Unable to save permission Registry Editor